trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     TriBITS setting (or overrides) of enable/disable cache variables are done by setting local non-cache variables at the top project-level scope.
-This is done so they don't get set in the cache and so that the same dependency enable/disable logic is redone, from scratch, with each re-configure which results in the same enable/disable logic output as for the initial configure.
+This is done so they don't get set in the cache and so that the same dependency enable/disable logic is redone, from scratch, with each re-configure.
+    This results in the same enable/disable logic output as for the initial configure.
 This is to avoid confusion by the user about why some SE packages and TPLs are enabled and some are not on subsequent reconfigures.

 TriBITS prints out a lot of information about the enable/disable logic as it applies the above rules/behaviors.
-For a large TriBITS project with lots of packages, this can produce a lot of output to STDOUT.
+For a large TriBITS project with lots of packages, this can produce a lot of output to stdout.
 One just needs to understand what TriBITS is printing out and where to look in the output for different information.
-The example `Example Enable/Disable Use Cases`_ given below show what this output looks like for the various enable/disable scenarios and tries to explains in more detail the reasons for why the given behavior is implemented the way that it is.
-Given this output, the rule definitions given above, and the detailed example `Example Enable/Disable Use Cases`_ described below, one should always be able to figure out exactly why the final set of enables/disables is the way it is, even in the largest and most complex of TriBITS projects.
-(NOTE: The same can *not* be said for many other large software configuration and deployment systems where basic decisions about what to enable and disable are hidden from the user and can be very difficult to debug).
+The examples in the section `Example Enable/Disable Use Cases`_ show what this output looks like for the various enable/disable scenarios and tries to explains in more detail the reasons for why the given behavior is implemented the way that it is.
+Given this output, the rule definitions given above, and the detailed `Example Enable/Disable Use Cases`_, one should always be able to figure out exactly why the final set of enables/disables is the way it is, even in the largest and most complex of TriBITS projects.
+(NOTE: The same can *not* be said for many other large software configuration and deployment systems where basic decisions about what to enable and disable are hidden from the user and can be very difficult to track down and debug.)

-The above behaviors address the majority of the TriBITS dependency management system.
+The above behaviors address the majority of the functionality of the TriBITS dependency management system.
 However, when dealing with TriBITS projects with multiple repositories, some other behaviors are supported through the definition of a few more variables.
-The following TriBITS repository-related variables alter what packages in a given TriBITS repository get enabled implicitly or not:
+The following TriBITS repository-related variables alter what packages in a given TriBITS repository get enabled implicitly or not by TriBITS:

   ``${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE``